-The Arc is one of the richest and most iconic horse race meetings in the world Held on the first weekend in October and last over 2 days.
-The meeting includes no fewer than 7 Group 1 races throughout what is thought to be one of the most absorbing weekends racing money can buy.
+The Arc is one of the richest and most iconic horse race meetings in the world and is held on the first weekend in October over the Saturday and Sunday.
+The meeting includes no fewer than eight Group 1 races throughout what is thought to be one of the most absorbing weekends racing in the entire calendar.

-The meeting is held at Longchamp racecourse, which is situated in Paris, France.
-Although, due to extensive improvements in facilities at the track, it’s had a two-year layoff, retuning in 2018 back to Longchamp.
+The meeting is held at Longchamp racecourse, which is situated in central Paris, France.
+Due to extensive improvements in facilities at the track, it’s had a two-year layoff in 2016 and 2017 where the meeting ran at Chantilly to the north of Paris, retuning to Longchamp in 2018.

-Outside of the main event there are 14 races across Saturday and Sunday, 11 of which are Group races.
+Outside of the main event there are sixteen other races across Saturday and Sunday, eleven of which are Group races.
 Raiders will be sent from all over the globe and as always there will be no shortage of British and Irish interest across the Channel.

 Longchamp is undoubtedly one of the most iconic racecourses in the world, let alone France.
 The 57-hectare site is located on the Route des Tribunes in the Bois de Boulogne, Paris.
 It’s been designed to be used exclusively for flat racing, but the proximity of the racecourse to the centre of Paris means that it’s often seen as a ‘high society’ outing for many of the rich and famous within the city.